How to Grow and Care for Strawflowers

 Read more

 Harvest a few hours after sunrise when the flowers are open enough to see.
-Cut in the morning when the flowers are dry.
+You should cut in the morning when the flowers are dry.

 Read more